jamf/jamfprotect/README.md

 Jamf Protect's GraphQL API can be used to streamline endpoint and configuration management, compliance reporting and general tenant management.

 More information on the Jamf Protect API can be found [here](https://docs.jamf.com/jamf-protect/documentation/Jamf_Protect_API.html).

+### SOAR Playbooks

+Leverage the powerful integration between Jamf Protect and Jamf Pro to streamline remediation of security incidents on managed endpoints through automation.

+More information on this Jamf portfolio integration can be found [here](https://docs.jamf.com/jamf-protect/documentation/Setting_Up_Analytic_Remediation_With_Jamf_Pro.html).

 ### Jamf Pro Extension Attributes